Structure formation during phase transitions in strongly interacting matter: Pion condensation in dense and not too hot nuclear matter

 For $n >n_c^\pi $ the effective pion gap $\widetilde{\omega}^2(k_0)$, being negative in a pion condensate state, depends on the assumed structure of the condensate field.
 Therefore for various pion condensate structures one should calculate $\widetilde{\omega}^2(k_0)$, then find the structure, which corresponds to the minimum of the free energy, $F(n )$, for $\tilde{\omega}^2 (k_0)<0$, and to compare the resulting free energy with the free energy $F(n )$ of the state, corresponding to the branch $\widetilde{\omega}^2 (k_0) >0$ at the given density.
-The liquid-crystal-like or solid-like pion condensation starts at the density, when both the free energies coincide.
+The liquid crystal-like or solid-like pion condensation starts at the density, when both the free energies coincide.
 It occurs by the first order phase transition for $n>n_c^\pi$, cf. \cite{Voskresensky:1981zd,Voskresensky:1982vd,Dyugaev:1982ZHETF,Dyg1,MSTV90}.
 Although for $n >n_c^\pi$ the stable system exists in the state $\tilde{\omega}^2 (k_0)<0$, it can remain for a while in the metastable state $\tilde{\omega}^2 (k_0)>0$.
 Which state is realized at the given time moment depends on the peculiarities of the dynamics of the system.

-Although there is a possibility that the pion condensate in dense isospin-symmetric baryon matter may appear in the s-wave (it depends on the model under consideration), cf. \cite{Voskresensky2022}, the most likely it occurs in the p-wave owing to the strong p-wave pion-nucleon and pion-$\Delta$ isobar attractions, cf. \cite{Migdal78,MSTV90}.
+Above we considered the case of the p-wave pion condensation which appears owing to the strong p-wave pion-nucleon and pion-$\Delta$ isobar attractions increasing with increase of the baryon density, cf. \cite{Migdal78,MSTV90}.
+Also in some models, for instance in the model described by the Manohar--Georgi Lagrangian, there is a possibility that the pion condensate in dense isospin-symmetric baryon matter appears in the s-wave, cf. \cite{Voskresensky2022}.
 The kaon condensate may appear both in the s-wave, cf. \cite{Glendenning2001,Glendenning2000} and the p-wave, cf. \cite{Kolomeitsev:1995xz,Kolomeitsev:2002pg,Kolomeitsev:1996bh}.
 In this case the s-wave interaction is stronger than in pion case.
 Possibilities of the s- and p-wave pion and kaon condensate phases make the $T-n$ diagram of the strongly interacting matter still more complicated.